Training Guide

 Coverage is the finite-output rate:

-from zeroproofml.losses import coverage, rejection_loss
+from zeroproofml.losses import coverage, rejection_loss, soft_coverage_loss

 cov = coverage(outputs=decoded, is_bottom=bottom_mask)